Akkadia Immobilienvermittlung GmbH

 • 2. the reactions triggered by the brain in this environment;

-The idea that the built environment has an impact on the well-being and behavior of people is not new.
-Even in ancient times, builders were intuitively focused on creating spaces designed to evoke specific moods and reactions.
-For example, certain architectural features were used in temples to induce feelings of awe or spiritual elevation.
+The idea that the built environment affects the well-being and behavior of people is not new.
+Even in ancient times, builders were intuitively focused on creating spaces that were meant to evoke certain moods and reactions.
+For example, specific architectural features were used in temples to induce feelings of awe or spiritual elevation.

-Neuroarchitecture aims to apply these scientific insights to optimize the design of spaces and buildings.
-By intentionally using colors, shapes, light, materials, and spatial layout, one can, for example, reduce stress, enhance concentration, or create a pleasant atmosphere.
+Neuroarchitecture aims to apply these scientific findings to optimize the design of spaces and buildings.
+By deliberately using colors, shapes, light, materials, and spatial layouts, one can, for example, reduce stress, enhance concentration, or create a pleasant atmosphere.

 The understanding of neuroarchitecture is increasingly influencing areas such as healthcare, education, and urban planning.
 It can help make hospitals more patient-friendly, create more effective learning environments, and design livable cities.